 In small quantities—we’re talking well under 1/2 teaspoon, usually, although you can certainly add more to taste—liquid smoke is great for adding a smoky nuance to just about anything.
 It’s a common addition to barbecue sauce, slow cooker kalua pig, and various forms of vegan bacon.
-Indeed, since liquid smoke itself is vegan, it’s often used to add a smoky, “meaty” savor to meatless dishes of all kinds.
-But you can add a few drops to anything that would be good with a bit of hazy depth, from cocktails (in particular, Bloody Marys or anything with bourbon) and cheese balls to caramel and chili.
-Big companies use it all the time to add flavor to their products, from barbecue-seasoned chips and smoked almonds to processed cheese and bacon (most of it, even when it says “hickory smoked” or “applewood smoked” on the package, is actually treated with liquid smoke rather than being traditionally smoked over smoldering wood—so if you love mass-produced bacon but say you don’t like liquid smoke…you’re technically incorrect).
-A popular complaint about liquid smoke is that is tastes fake, harsh, or “like chemicals,” but that’s almost always because using too much of it is overpowering.
-Start with a few dashes, taste, and add more a little at a time until you get the level you like.
+Indeed, since liquid smoke itself is vegan, it’s often used to add a smoky, “meaty” savor to meatless dishes of all kinds (consider adding some to your next vegetarian BBQ menu).
+But you can add a few drops to anything that would be good with a bit of hazy depth, including cocktails (in particular, Bloody Marys or anything with bourbon), cheese balls, sweet caramel candies and sauce, and of course chili.

 Here are some specific recipes that use liquid smoke, from the comfortingly conventional to the more unexpected; try them out and find your own new ways to add a little smoky flavor to your favorite foods.